William Pierce (serial killer)

-William Joseph "Junior" Pierce Jr. (October 11, 1931 – May 31, 2020) was an American criminal and serial killer who committed a series of at least 9 murders in three states from June 1970 to January 1971.
+William Joseph Pierce Jr. (October 11, 1931 – May 31, 2020) was an American serial killer who committed a series of at least nine murders in three states from June 1970 to January 1971.
 After his capture, he admitted his guilt, was convicted and sentenced to several terms of life imprisonment.
 In 1974, Pierce renounced his confession, but all of his subsequent appeals for a retrial were denied.

 Early life

-William Pierce, Jr. was born on October 11, 1931, in rural Midville, Georgia.
-As a result of the Great Depression, his family experienced great financial difficulties and William, Jr. spent his childhood in hunger and poverty.
-His mother was an authoritarian parent that caused frequent conflicts with his father.
-After his parents 1945 divorce Pierce’s mother began to beat him causing intense emotional stress.
+William Pierce Jr. was born on October 11, 1931, in rural Midville, Georgia.
+As a result of the Great Depression, his family experienced great financial difficulties and William Jr. spent his childhood in hunger and poverty.
+His mother was an authoritarian parent who frequently argued with his father.
+After his parents' 1945 divorce, Pierce's mother began to beat him, causing intense emotional stress.
 In his school years, Pierce underwent an IQ test that determined he had an IQ of 70.

-In 1948 he dropped out of school after the 9th grade and took a job as a road worker for the Department of Transport and Road Facilities.
+In 1948, he dropped out of school after the 9th grade and took a job as a road worker for the Department of Transport and Road Facilities.
 After a year he quit and enlisted in the Army.
 Three months after his enlistment his mother submitted a number of medical reports and certificates from doctors to the administration of the base on which Pierce was serving.
 He was subsequently discharged for health reasons, despite the dubious provenance of the documentation.
 After his discharge Junior returned home and worked at a local car rental service where he was characterized positively.
 However, because of his inadequate communication skills, he appeared stiff and awkward and was unpopular with the locals.
 In this period, he married and quickly divorced, moved to neighboring Swainsboro, and found work at a furniture factory followed by other low-skill jobs.

 At some point in the late 1950s Pierce suffered a head injury in an industrial accident.
-He was diagnosed with a concussion, after which he began to exhibit deviant behavior towards others and showed signs of a personality disorder, characterized by a conviction for his own uniqueness, superiority over others and an overestimation of his talents and achievements.
-Soon after he began to lead a criminal lifestyle and committed thefts.
+He was diagnosed with a concussion, after which he began to exhibit deviant behavior towards others and showed signs of a personality disorder, characterized by a belief in his own uniqueness and superiority over others and an overestimation of his talents and achievements.

 In early 1959 he was arrested for theft, convicted on July 27 and sentenced to five years' imprisonment.
-After serving 32 months Pierce was paroled in late 1961.
+After serving 32 months, Pierce was paroled in late 1961.
 A few weeks after his release, he was arrested for robbery and arson of a store and in 1962 was sentenced to 20 years' imprisonment with a possibility of parole after 10 years.
 During his detention he showed signs of mental illness and, after an examination, a psychologist's report stated that he "may be dangerous to himself and others."
 Nonetheless, on account of his good behavior and lack of disciplinary action over the years, Pierce was granted parole and released in May 1970.